|# of Int. Students:||1,000*|

 People get to know each other on campus and students receive dedicated personal coaching and attention throughout the length of their studies.
 A pleasant campus atmosphere, social approach and unique location in the Alps enable efficient teaching and personal development.

-The study programmes at the University of Liechtenstein are structured in accordance with the Bologna Process.
-The Bachelor’s degree programmes lead to a first professional qualification at an institution of higher education.
-The Master’s degree programme provides in-depth study and specialisation in the designated subject, while doctorate studies mark the last stage in higher education.
+In Lichtenstein, Bachelors degree programmes lead to a first professional qualification at an institution of higher education.
+The Masters degree programme provides in-depth study and specialisation in the designated subject, while doctorate studies mark the last stage in higher education.

 Programmes are available in fields like architecture, business administration, philosophy or management.